 To comply with s.269ZB of the Act, the applicant must provide information to establish that, in the applicant's opinion, one or more of the variable factors have changed.
 The applicant does not have to provide information to establish that all the variable factors have changed.

-3.4.1 Export prices
+3.4.1 Export price and normal value

 3.4.1.1 Applicant's claims